scalableminds/webknossos/docs/data_formats.md

 | `uint64`  | 18,446,744,073,709,551,615 |

 ### Tools
-Of course datasets do not need to be created manually.
+Of course, datasets do not need to be created manually.
 The [webKnossos Cuber](https://github.com/scalableminds/webknossos-cuber) converts image stacks and KNOSSOS cubes into a WKW dataset.
 It also compresses datasets for efficient file storage and creates necessary metadata.